smt970913/Acute-Kidney-Injury-Research/README.md

 # Acute-Kidney-Injury-Research

+## MIMIC-III Database Introduction
+MIMIC is an openly available dataset developed by the MIT Lab for Computational Physiology, comprising deidentified health data associated with ~60,000 intensive care unit admissions.
+It includes demographics, vital signs, laboratory tests, medications, and more.

 ## Background
 Acute Kidney Injury (AKI) is a clinical syndrome characterized by the rapid (hours to days) loss of the kidney excretory function, and it is associated with mortality greater than 50%.
 However, the best treatment strategy remains uncertain.
 In particular, evidence suggests that current practices in the administration of nephrotoxic medications are likely induce harm in a proportion of patients.